rplaurberg/Cosmatesque/README.md

 The user controls the parameters of the recurrence relation, modulus, and color-coding rules.
 The results are immediately reflected in a simplified preview on screen.
 The user can save a higher resolution version of the image to their computer.

+`Cosmateseque.py` contains the GUI and interactive elements.
+The file `fractal.py` defines a class that handles the mathematical and image-making elements.

+By default images are saved with their parameters as a filename.
+If you wish to explore beyond the constraints of the GUI the `make_image` method in `fractal.py` allows picture generation using arbitrary parameters.

+The rest of this document discusses the underlying mathematical ideas.

 ## What are recurrence relations?

 A recurrence relation is a sequence of numbers in which the first few are specified and the rest are determined by a rule.
 This program specifically looks at "path-counting" recurrence relations (my term) which have the following characteristics: